truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/CreatePoolScale.md

 {{< /hint >}}

 {{< hint info >}}
-Disks with non-unique serial number do not populate the **Available Disks** section until you select **Show disk with non-unique serial numbers**.
+Disks with non-unique serial numbers do not populate the **Available Disks** section until you select **Show disk with non-unique serial numbers**.
 {{< /hint >}}

 {{< expand "Can I create one pool with different data VDEV layouts?" "v" >}}
-TrueNAS SCALE does not support adding multiple data VDEV layouts (or types) in one pool, for example a mirror data VDEV and a RAID data VDEV in the same pool.
+TrueNAS SCALE does not support adding multiple data VDEV layouts (or types) in one pool, for example, a mirror data VDEV and a RAID data VDEV in the same pool.
 Create a new pool when a different data VDEV layout is required.
 For example, *pool1* has a data VDEV in a *mirror* layout, so create *pool2* for any *raid-z* VDEVs.
 {{< /expand >}}